 Fever and CRP (C-reactive protein) in gastroenteritis

-Often but not always you will have a fever with gastroenteritis.
-The fever can sometimes be high and that’s when it becomes really important to drink fluids.
-CRP can be normal (<5) or elevated, and sometimes greatly elevated.
-A CRP over 50 in a child with gastroenteritis and bloody diarrhea may be caused by bacteria.
-But it can also be caused by viruses eg. adenovirus often produces CRP over 100.
+Often, but not always, you will have a fever with gastroenteritis.
+The fever can be high and that’s when it is really important to remain hydrated.
+CRP (a protein indicative of an infection) can be normal (<5) or elevated, and sometimes greatly elevated.
+A CRP over 50 in a child with gastroenteritis and bloody diarrhea may be caused by a bacteria.
+But it can also be caused by other viruses (e.g. adenovirus often produces CRP over 100).
 It is often pointless to test CRP in a child with gastroenteritis, when the diagnosis is clear regardless.

 Vomiting in children with diabetes

 Vomiting in children with diabetes is acid poisoning (diabetes ketoacidosis) until proven otherwise.
 Check blood sugar levels and ketone levels, then follow the treatment plan from your diabetes clinic regarding your insulin doses when ketone levels are high.
 If ketone levels are not decreasing as they should or you are unsure – seek emergency medical care.
 If you have an emergency phone number to the diabetic pediatrician, call them.
-Otherwise, search for an emergency room.
-If the child is badly affected, call an ambulance.
+Otherwise, go to the emergency room.
+If your child is badly affected, call an ambulance.

 If your child starts vomiting intensely after a period of being very thirsty, urinating and drinking a lot, then it may be a new illness related to their diabetes.
-Seek emergency medical care immediately to examine it and receive emergency treatment.
+Seek emergency medical care immediately for examination and receive emergency treatment.
 Diabetes with acid poisoning is a life-threatening but treatable condition.

 Treatment of gastroenteritis

 With gastroenteritis, all you need to think about is that the child receives enough fluid.
 Fluid replacement is so important that we have our own post about it.